Away With The Steiners

 The boys (all three) headed straight for the water, following the locals out onto the rocky rises just past the shore line, where the waves were breaking gently and the water was so incredibly clear!

-And if the timing on the way back works out for fish and chips at the famous Mangonui Fish Shop, then you are in luck.
-The famous fish and chips in Mangonui is a great childhood memory and one of the best things to do in Northland!
+Then if the timing on the way back works out for fish and chips at the famous Mangonui Fish Shop, then you are in luck.
+The fish and chips in Mangonui is a great childhood memory and one of the best things to do in Northland!

 We still can’t decide which day of exploring Northland was our favourite.